Story and pics contributed by Jim Grundy.

 A group of eleven IOGers met at Colchester Railway Station on Sunday for a nine-mile linear walk on mainly good footpaths giving pleasant views along the River Colne.
 The weather was changeable, fairly cold and overcast but occasional bursts of warm sunshine and we were spared rain – so fine hiking weather.

-From the station it was a short walk (Mile 1) through the town centre before entering Cymbeline Meadow, where we found an unexpected display of bluebells between Spring and Baker’s Lanes.
+From the station it was a short walk through the town centre before entering Cymbeline Meadow, where we found an unexpected display of bluebells between Spring and Baker’s Lanes.

-From the golf course we followed a path that joins a lane that took us around the outskirts of the village of West Bergholt, following it to Cooks Hall farm and then joining the Essex Way (Mile 3).
+From the golf course we followed a path that joins a lane that took us around the outskirts of the village of West Bergholt, following it to Cooks Hall farm and then joining the Essex Way.

 Our lunch spot was around the six-mile mark, behind the Mill Race Garden Centre in Aldham; it is a nice spot by the River Colne where you can hire row boats.